-Tetsuhiro Hokama 10th Dan Hanshi, President of the Okinawa Goju-Ryu Kenshi- Kai Karate-do, Kobudo Association and founder of the first Karate museum in the World.
-Although not as well known in the United States compared to other Okinawan Goju-Ryu teachers, Hanshi Hokama is one of the most knowledgeable Goju-Ryu Karate masters.
-He has a deep understanding of the "Old Ways" of Karate.
+Tetsuhiro Hokama is 10th Dan Hanshi, President of the Okinawa Goju-Ryu Kenshi-Kai Karate-do, Kobudo Association and founder of the first Karate museum in the world.
+Although he is not as well known in the United States as are other Okinawan Goju-Ryu teachers, Hanshi Hokama is one of the most knowledgeable Goju-Ryu Karate masters.
+He has a deep understanding of the “Old Ways” of Karate.

-Born in Taiwan in 1944 of Okinawan parents.
-Hanshi Hokama began Karate as a child in 1952.
-His grandfather Seiken Tokuyama taught him the fundamentals of Shuri-te Karate.
-In 1961 his formal training began at the Naha Commercial High School Karate club.
-That same year he began training with the legendary Seiko Higa (1898 -1966) a student of Kanryo Higaonna (1853-1915) and Chojun Miyagi (1888-1953).
-It was at Higa's Dojo where he met Shinpo Matayoshi (1922-1997 Kobudo teacher) and began learning Kobudo, Hakutsuru ken (White Crane fist) and Kingai-Ryu (a martial art that his father, Shinko Matayoshi 1888- 1947 learned in Manchuria).
-Upon the death of Seiko Higa in 1966 Hanshi Hokama continues his training with one of Higa's top student Seiko Fukuchi (1919-1975) who was Seiko Higa's assistant instructor.
-It was both of these great masters that taught Hokama the Kakushite (hidden hand) referring to the secret techniques in Kata.
-A young Tetsuhiro Hokama was not convinced with the bunkai he was first being taught, he kept asking questions and even doubting the Kata applications.
-They saw the young Hokama eagerness to learn that they began to teach him the "Old Ways".
-Higa eventually gave a copy of the Bubishi, an ancient martial arts text and told him to study it deeply.
+Upon the death of Seiko Higa in 1966, Hanshi Tetsuhiro Hokama continued his training with one of Higa’s top student Seiko Fukuchi (1919-1975) who was Seiko Higa’s assistant instructor.
+It was both of these great masters that taught Hokama the Kakushite (hidden hand) referring to the secret techniques in kata.
+A young Tetsuhiro Hokama was not convinced with the bunkai he was first being taught, he kept asking questions and even doubting the kata applications.
+Seeing the young Hokama’s eagerness to learn, they began to teach him the “Old Ways”.
+Higa eventually gave Tetsuhiro Hokama a copy of the Bubishi, an ancient martial arts text and told him to study it deeply.

-His Goju-Ryu karate is of a quality that can amaze even the most experienced karate practitioners.
+Tetsuhiro Hokama Goju-Ryu karate is of a quality that will amaze even the most experienced karate practitioners.
 His speed and power is inspiring and his knowledge of vital points is vast.
 He is a researcher of the history of the indigenous Okinawa art of self-preservation known today as Karate and Kobudo.
-Hanshi Tetsuhiro Hokama is truly a master of the "Old Ways".
+Hanshi Tetsuhiro Hokama is truly a master of the “Old Ways”.

-Represented Okinawa Karate in China and Okinawa Martial Arts exchange demonstration.
+Hanshi Tetsuhiro Hokama represented Okinawa Karate in China and Okinawa Martial Arts exchange demonstrations.

 - January 1987 – Founded the Okinawa Prefecture Karate and Kobudo museum.